Intense, says one former player.

 Are you still running your business?

 I still own my business and have a few things going in that regard.

 Did you keep track of DeWitt last fall?

 Last fall and every fall.
 I came to a few games last year and the year before.
 I look for online articles and occasionally text with Rob and a few of the other coaches.
+Rob kept me in the "HUDL" system, so I was able to watch our game films too, which was awesome as I had previously coached those guys on JV.
 Mostly well-wishes and things like that.
 DeWitt Football couldn't be in better hands than the program Rob has built there.
 I was proud, and fortunate, to be a part of it.

 Another former player...
 Fun.